ariankordi/ffl_mii_patcher_plugin/README.md

 ## Usage

 This plugin currently has no options, and is enabled for all titles.
 So it's possible that this plugin will cause a certain game to crash if it can't patch it properly.
 Use with caution.

-As of now, the only obvious thing this will do is change all hair/beard/mustache/eyebrow colors to always be red in every game that uses FFL.

 ## Building